ScarletCatalie/ScarletCatalie.github.io/_posts/2018-08-07-can-androids-pray-post-mortem-one.md

 date: 2018-08-07
 ---

+(*I'm still editing this piece, largely to test formatting on the new site!*)

 *Can Androids Pray?* I'm sure they can try.

 It's one month since Xalavier, Priscilla and I launched our mecha existential dread-fest.
 The sales are finally slowing down (so is my life, frankly) but this has been the largest game release of my career.
 I'm blown away by the response.